 Ortopedyczne postępowanie z kręczem - wersja angielska

-Orthotic Management of Congential Muscular Torticollis
+Orthotic Management of Congenital Muscular Torticollis

-Presented By: Karl Fillauer, CPO, FAAOP; Fillauer, Inc
+Presented by: Karl Fillauer, CPO, FAAOP; Fillauer, Inc

 Robert R. Madigan, MD; Knoxville Orthopedic Clinic